-After the bloom, as the flowers dry up, they become a faded white.
-In early autumn, the reddish seed stalks develop clusters of bright blue berries, also quite an eye-catcher.
+This happens because the petals of the skeleton flower are so thin that they become transparent except for the intricate skeleton-like veining.
+As the flowers dry up, they turn a faded white.
+In early autumn, the reddish seed stalks develop clusters of eye-catching bright blue berries.

 |Botanical Name||Diphylleia grayi|

-|Sun Exposure||Part shade to full shade|
+|Sun Exposure||Partial, full shade|

 |Native Area||China, Japan|

-How to Grow Skeleton Flower
+Skeleton Flower Care

 Temperature and Humidity